Skarlso/blogsource/content/blog/2019-10-15-kubernetes-cluster-part2.md

             claimName: athens-storage
 ~~~

 Fun fact.
-The name of the app must not be just plain `athens` because that will result in an error `too many colons in address`.
+The name of the app must not be just plain `athens` because that will result in an error: `too many colons in address`.

-The issue is here: https://github.com/gomods/athens/issues/1038#issuecomment-457145658 Besically it's because of the name used for the environment properties inside the container.
+The issue is here: https://github.com/gomods/athens/issues/1038#issuecomment-457145658 Basically it's because of the name used for the environment properties inside the container.

 ## Service